So you have decided to start a website. That is awesome!

 Intuitive meaning

-Ideally if you can find a name that when you tell someone what your website is they know intuitively what to expect on your site.
+Ideally when you tell someone what your website name is, they know intuitively what to expect on your site.

 For example if you are starting a travel blog with a name like travello.com people would most likely expect a travel website, it is intuitive.